influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/administration/upgrading.md

 ## Upgrading to Chronograf 1.8

-If you're upgrading from Chronograf 1.3.x, first install version 1.4-1.7, and then install 1.8.
+If you're upgrading from Chronograf 1.3.x, first install 1.7.x, and then install 1.8.

 If you're upgrading from Chronograf 1.4 or later, [download and install](https://portal.influxdata.com/downloads) the most recent version of Chronograf, and then restart Chronograf.